acron0/getembed-analysis/ui_analysis.md

   4. "Header Rows" and "Calculated Field" columns are blank on every row, so remove them.

   5. Allow the user to sort the table on the "Sensor Types" and "No. of Sensors" columns.

+  6. Sit the device table and details section side by side, rather than stacked.
+This allows the user better overall control as they don't have to continuously scroll to view the selected device.

 ### Sensor Charts